-The captions will show up on any BoxCast viewer experience: BoxCast embedded Player, BoxCast.tv and BoxCast Apps for Apple TV and Roku.
-The captions will NOT show up on Facebook, YouTube, Twitter etc.
+Closed captions will populate for live or archived broadcasts on any BoxCast viewer experience: BoxCast embedded Player, BoxCast.tv, and BoxCast Apps for Apple TV and Roku.

 Does this support embedded captions via RTMP such as CEA-608, CEA-708, DVB-T, DVB-S, WST?

 No. We only support automatically generated captions or separated captions like WebVTT files.

 Can the automatically generated captions be downloaded?